 If so many people share these articles and pride themselves on being empathetic and wanting to help others, why do we have such a shortage of organ donors?

 Don't take my word for it, let's look at the stats.

 If that's not enough to open up your eyes, just know that every 10 minutes, a name is added to that list.
-While an average of 79 people receive organ transplants a day, 22 people die waiting for an organ that never comes; 22 people don't get a second chance at life.
+While an average of 79 people receives organ transplants a day, 22 people die waiting for an organ that never comes, 22 people don't get a second chance at life.

 SEE ALSO: To The

 Why shouldn't you be an organ donor?

 1. I want to have an open-casket funeral, and I can't if organ donation mutilates my body.